-Cognitive fluency plays a subtle yet significant role in decision making, and if utilized by your web development company properly, it can boost the conversions for your SaaS website.
+Cognitive fluency plays a subtle yet significant role in decision making, and if utilized properly by the software developers you hired, it can boost the conversions for your SaaS website.
 Focus on avoiding distractions and promoting a sense of familiarity in the design in order to attract and eventually convert the customers.

-The landing page of your SaaS website has to effectively communicate your brand message as well as your product offering, aid the customer movement further down the sales funnel via an online CRM and ultimately convince and convert them.
+The landing page of your SaaS website has to effectively communicate your brand message as well as your product offering, aid the customer movement further down the sales funnel via a sales CRM and ultimately convince and convert them.
 The design of the layout of the website as well as the elements to be incorporated has to be while keeping conversion optimization in mind.